Stan-Based Epidemiological Models I: The Basics

 The model diagnostics are also excellent: all R-hat values are very close to 1.0 (indicating convergence), and the effective sample sizes (ESS) are well above 1000, confirming reliable posterior estimates.
 The fit between observed and predicted cases (bottom left panel) shows the model capturing the epidemic curve's shape and magnitude with high fidelity, while the inferred SIR trajectories (bottom right) recreate the full epidemic dynamics that were never directly observed, demonstrating the power of mechanistic modeling to recover underlying epidemiological processes from limited surveillance data.

-with a few files that can serve as an example.
-You can either download
+There's github repo with a few files that can serve as an example.
+You

-directory or clone all of it.
-I've written a small python script
+clone all of it.
+I've written a small python script convert2csv.py

 files.